European network for medical and veterinary entomology (VectorNet)

-VectorNet started in May 2014.
-The project supports the collection of data on vectors and pathogens in vectors, related to both animal and human health.
+VectorNet started in May 2014, and is now in its second iteration (2019–2023).
+VectorNet supports the collection of data on vectors and pathogens in vectors related to both animal and human health.

 ECDC and EFSA are developing a network of medical and veterinary experts and organisations to maintain a common database on the presence and distribution of vectors and pathogens in vectors across Europe and the Mediterranean basin.